Non-renewable energy sources are chiefly fossil fuels such as coal, diesel, oil and gas.

-According to Electricity Authority of Cambodia (EAC), the electricity generated by coal power plants in Cambodia increased from 168.75 million kWh in 2013 to 863.02 million kWh in 2014.3 The production rise is due to the full operation of the 200MW coal-fired power plant by Cambodian Energy Limited, and the first-phase operation of coal-fired power plant by C.I.I.D.G.
+According to Electricity Authority of Cambodia (EAC), the electricity generated by coal power plants in Cambodia increased from 168.75 million kWh in 2013 to 863.02 million kWh in 2014.4 The production rise is due to the full operation of the 270MW coal-fired power plant by Cambodian Energy Limited, and the first-phase operation of coal-fired power plant by C.I.I.D.G.
 Erdos Hongjun Electric Power Co.
-Ltd.4
+Ltd.5

 The coal power plants that are operating, include:

 - A 13MW plant in Kandal province: this project was commissioned from Sovanna Phum Investment Co.
-Ltd in 2008 and has an installed capacity of 13MW.5
+Ltd in 2008 and has an installed capacity of 13MW.6

-- A 240MW coal-fired power plant in Preah Sihanouk province: the project is implemented by C.I.I.D.G.
+- A 270MW coal-fired power plant in Preah Sihanouk province: the project is implemented by C.I.I.D.G.
 Erdos Hongjun Electric Power Co.
 Ltd.8An additional 135MW unit will become operational at the plant in 2017.9

-The coal power plants that are under construction include:8
+The coal power plants that are planned include:10

 However, Cambodia’s coal reserves are not yet being commercially mined and so the country relies on imported coal supply.
-For example, the coal-fired plant in Preah Sihanouk province imports coal from Indonesia.9
+For example, the large coal-fired plant in Preah Sihanouk province imports coal from Indonesia.13

 The government sees a role for larger-scale diesel generation of electricity in Cambodia.
 In 2012 Suy Sem, Minister of Mines and Energy, was reported in The Phnom Penh Post as saying:

-“We encourage the building of giant electricity companies such as diesel-fuelled generators, hydropower dams and coal plants in order to reduce the high price of electricity that small-scale generators charge in rural areas.”11
+“We encourage the building of giant electricity companies such as diesel-fuelled generators, hydropower dams and coal plants in order to reduce the high price of electricity that small-scale generators charge in rural areas.”15

 For exploration of oil and gas there are six offshore blocks, nineteen onshore blocks and four blocks in an overlapping claims area contested with Thailand.
 Maps can be viewed here.